 About Heritage Steel

 New Era developed a number of clad cookware innovations.
-They introduced one of the first lines of induction cookware in 1985; they developed a 7-ply, surgical stainless (and induction compatible) design in 1987, and in 1990 they invented the "whistle system" used on many brands of waterless cookware to notify you when food has reached cooking temperature.
+They introduced one of the first lines of induction cookware in 1985.
+They developed a 7-ply, surgical stainless design in 1987 (sadly discontinued), and in 1990 they invented the "whistle system" used on many brands of waterless cookware to notify you when food has reached cooking temperature and it's time to turn down the heat.

-Heritage Steel acquired the Hammer Stahl cutlery company in 2008 and continues to make high quality German steel Hammer Stahl knives.
+Heritage Steel acquired the Hammer Stahl cutlery company in 2008 and now makes high quality German steel Hammer Stahl knives.

 In 2007, Heritage Steel (still New Era at this point) moved operations to a new facility that is "environmentally friendly and efficient, using a state-of-the-art chemical-free washing system."
 It's one of the cleanest cookware manufacturing plants in the world.